utsaslab/squirrelfs/artifact_evaluation.md

 ### Arguments

 Each experiment scripts requires some subset of the following arguments:
 1. `mount_point`: the location to mount the file system under test.
 If you are using the provided machine, we suggest using `/mnt/local_ssd/mnt/pmem/`.
+If you are using the pre-built VM, we suggest `/mnt/pmem`.
 2. `output_dir`: the directory to place all output data in.
 The scripts expect a relative path to a subdirectory of `squirrelfs/evaluation` (e.g., using `results` as `output_dir` will put all output in `squirrelfs/evaluation/results`).
 The same directory can be passed to all experiments; each experiment creates subdirectories to keep results organized.
 3. `pm_device`: the path to the PM device file to use.
 This will generally be `/dev/pmem0`.